mourendxu/TD-OpenCV3TOP/README.md

 ### Binary Release
 A quick word on **Windows** vs. **Mac**

 Our binary release for **Windows** does not contain the necessary OpenCV DLL to run the plugin.
 You will need to do this part yourself.
-Please see instructions below.
-We chose this path due to the fact that this particular task is rather trivial.
+Please refer to the instructions below.
+We chose this path due to the fact that this particular task is rather trivial for the user.
 We try not to include external libraries in our binary release unless absolutely necessary.

 Such is the case with **Mac**.
 Since Apple has decided to hide the standard LD_LIBRARY_PATH from the user, getting the plugin to see the correct dynamic library has become a pain.
-That's why we decided to package everything together into a single unit.
+Plus, OpenCV does not provide a binary release of their library for Mac.
+That's why we have decided to package everything together into a single unit.
+The amount of work required to get everything working on **Mac** has exceeded our standard for convenience.